UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/UWGSpatial.rst

 Objectives
 ----------

-To perform and analyse intra urban temperature variations within an area is Gothenburg, Sweden using the Urban Weather Generator.
+To perform and analyse intra urban temperature variations within an area in Gothenburg, Sweden using the Urban Weather Generator.

 Initial Steps
 -------------